dryruby/php.rb/README.md

   Therefore PHP.rb defines `user.name` to be equivalent to the latter (the method call), and defines the syntax `user[:name]` to be equivalent to the former (the property access).
-Note that this does not conflict with array subscript access since Ruby symbols have no semantic equivalent in PHP.
+Note that this does not conflict with array subscript access since Ruby symbol objects have no semantic equivalent in PHP.

 Documentation
 -------------